PaulMatencio/Neighbourhood-map-5.1-Project/README.md

    You can find useful information here like the name of the place, address, opening hours, newyork times headline/link(if existing), wikipedia link for the city, newyork times articles and street views

 * Photo viewer for dispaying photos for a place  [click on Photos link of the info window]

 * List  of the reviews for a place [click on Reviews link of the info window]

+  Nothing happen if there is no reviews

 * New york times headline  and latest news for a city and country ( based of the address of the place)  [Click on NYT articles of the info window]

+  Nothing happen if there is no articles

 * Wiki pedia [ click on W link of the info window]

+  Nothing happen if there is no wiki

 * Street views [ click on view icon of the info window]

 * LOCAL STORAGE